ooples/pine_script_docs/source/writing/Limitations.rst

 Contrary to plots which can cover the entire dataset, by default, only the last 50 lines drawn by a script are visible on charts.
 The same goes for boxes and labels.
-You can bring the quantity of last remaining drawing objects preserved on charts up to 500 by using the
+You can increase the quantity of drawing objects preserved on charts up to a maximum of 500 by using the
 ``max_lines_count``, ``max_boxes_count`` or ``max_labels_count`` parameters in the
 `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ or
 `strategy() <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__ declaration statements.